186755/01-Directions/Project 1 - Directions.md

 #### Step 1
  - Apply udder comfort

-Continue to apply udder comfort to ensure the cow is as relaxed as possible after calving.
+Continue to apply udder comfort to ensure the cow is as comfortable as possible after calving.

 #### Step 2
  - Intramuscularly administer 3cc of oxytocin